DaveBenham/VenomModules/README.md

 - Square pulse width range can be 0-100% or 3-97%
 - Optional DC offset removal for the outputs

+Watch this [demo/tutorial video from Omri Cohen](https://www.youtube.com/watch?v=iTE15_leyXQ) for an introduction to many of the VCO Lab features.
+It uses a slightly older version of VCO Lab, but it is still instructive.

 Global controls and inputs are generally to the left.

 The grid of controls, inputs, and outputs to the right control each waveform as well as the overall mix.
 One major exception is the Mix Phase controls on the far right are actually global phase controls.